"This site requires JavaScript to work correctly"

 The foundation supports DIT students during a study or internship semester abroad by a one-off allowance.

-As all the scholarship programmes outlined here are administered in the International Office, you only need to submit ONE application.
-Applications may be handed in to the International Office; there is no defined application deadline
+As all the scholarship programmes outlined here are administered by the International Office, you only need to submit ONE application.

 Required documents: